This lesson provides an introduction to using ARCHER2 for users who:

 - What does the ARCHER2 software environment look like and how do I access software?

 - How do I write job submission scripts and submit them to the ARCHER2 scheduler?

 - How can I be a good ARCHER2 citizen?

 - How can I check what resources I am using and look at historical usage?

 - What are the next steps for me using ARCHER2 and how can I get more help?

-Participants must have a working laptop or desktop computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have access to a terminal (Max and Linux users should have a terminal installed by default; Windows users should get either MobaXterm or PuTTY.
+Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.

 They are also required to abide by the ARCHER2 Code of Conduct.